 - Tune Up.
-Keeping your car tuned up per manufacturers recommendations is crucial.
+Keeping your car tuned up per the manufacturer's recommendations is crucial.
 While the car may run, and seem to run well, if the car is out of tune or needs such parts as new spark plugs, it will result in increased fuel usage.

 - Empty the Car.
 It takes more energy to accelerate more mass.
 If your trunk is full of worthless junk that you don't have an immediate need for, empty it out.
 Many people are carrying an extra couple of hundred of pounds that they don't need to, and it can kill your mileage.
 Get rid of it.
 Be careful with aftermarket additions; unless you are prepared to buy extra gas every pound you add will cost you every mile you drive.

 - Slow Down!
 This has to be number one on the driving list.
 Air resistance is a primary factor in fuel mileage, and it increases exponentially with speed.
-A 15 mile commute at a posted seed limit of 45 MPH will take 20 minutes, while speeding through the drive at 65 MPH will take 14 minutes.
-Is that 6 minute savings worth a reckless driving ticket or an extra couple of tanks of gas per month?
+A 15-mile commute at a posted speed limit of 45 MPH will take 20 minutes while speeding through the drive at 65 MPH will take 14 minutes.
+Is that 6-minute savings worth a reckless driving ticket or an extra couple of tanks of gas per month?
 We've all seen the idiot weaving back and forth through 3 lanes of traffic, alternately mashing the brake and then the gas pedal, turning the energy they have given the car into waste heat from braking and then putting it back by using more gas.
 Don't do it.

 - Maintain your speed.
 As much as possible, maintain an even speed.
 Watch the stop lights and coast down from 45 to 30 MPH, for instance, rather than rush up to the light (burning gas all the way) and slam on the brakes.
 If you can make it through a light without stopping you will save a little gas each and every time it happens.